Case Library Senior Thesis Carrel Policy

 Applications are accepted at the Circulation Desk in Case Library beginning Monday morning at 8AM on the first day of each semester and continuing for 7 days.

 Thesis carrel assignment is by lottery.
-Seniors writing an honors or general departmental thesis may complete and submit a Thesis Carrel Application to register for the lottery.
+Any student writing a thesis may complete and submit Thesis Carrel Application to register for the lottery.
 The second Monday of the semester a lottery drawing is held and carrels are assigned to senior honor thesis students.
-If the number of carrels exceeds the number of honors thesis applicants, remaining carrels are assigned to seniors writing general departmental theses.
+If the number of carrels exceeds the number of applications from students writing an honors thesis or a potential honors thesis, the remaining carrels are assigned to seniors writing non-honors theses.

 Keys are checked out to the successful applicant’s library account at the Circulation Desk in Case Library.
 Keys are issued only to seniors showing a valid Colgate ID (Gate Card).